-A groundbreaking approach to ensuring success for college students with autism
+A comprehensive approach for supporting college students with autism spectrum disorder

 Defiance College's ASD Affinity Program accepts academically-qualified college applicants who might require help in navigating the traditional college residential campus.
 Varying levels of academic, social, and residential support assist students in personal growth and in meeting their professional goals.